IBM/serverless-home-automation/README.md

 2. User input is captured and embedded in an HTTP POST request triggering an IBM Cloud Functions sequence
 3. The first IBM Cloud Functions action in the sequence forwards the audio to Speech to Text service, and waits for the response
 4. Transcription is forwarded to the second IBM Cloud Functions action
-5. IBM Cloud Functions action 2 calls the Assistant for Business service to analyze the user's text input, again waits for the response
+5. IBM Cloud Functions action 2 calls the Assistant service to analyze the user's text input, again waits for the response
-6. Assistant for Business service result is forwarded to final IBM Cloud Functions action
+6. Assistant service result is forwarded to final IBM Cloud Functions action
 7. Final IBM Cloud Functions action publishes a entity/intent pair (fan/turnon for example) to the IoT MQTT broker
 8. MQTT client subscribed on Raspberry Pi receives and interprets result
 9. Raspberry Pi transmits corresponding RF signal to adjust outlet state